Trade guide

 Choose Your Licence Type

-EASA Part-66 licences cover different aircraft: Category A (line maintenance), Category B1 (mechanical), B2 (avionics), or B3 (piston engines).
+UK Part-66 licences, issued by the Civil Aviation Authority (CAA), cover different work: Category A (line maintenance), Category B1 (mechanical), B2 (avionics), or B3 (piston engines).
 Most AMEs train for B1 mechanical or B2 avionics.
+Many UK schools also offer the EASA Part-66 licence, which you'll need to work on EU-registered aircraft.

 Meet Entry Requirements